software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

+> The [Issues and Projects in GitHub](https://www.youtube.com/watch?v=fFrq28RY1SQ) video covers thoroughly the usage and purpose of GitHub Projects and Issues (covered soon in the material).

+{: .note }

 > There are as many different backlog implementations as there are software development teams.
 The presented backlog implementation isn't the industry standard or the only correct one but perhaps a fairly good starting point.
 Scrum emphasizes constant process improvement and the backlog implementation should be constantly improved to better suit your team's needs.

 {: .important-title }